Tag Ridings

 Taggart Twain Ridings (born September 7, 1974) is an American professional golfer who has played on the PGA Tour and the Korn Ferry Tour.

+Early life and amateur career

 Ridings was born in Oklahoma City, Oklahoma.
 His father, an Oklahoma club professional, started him in golf.

-Ridings played at the University of Arkansas, graduating in 1997 with a degree in marketing; he turned professional later that year.
+Ridings played at the University of Arkansas, graduating in 1997 with a degree in marketing.

+Professional career

+In 1997, Ridings turned professional.
 Ridings has played the Korn Ferry Tour and PGA Tour since 2002, earning over three million dollars on the PGA Tour.
 Although he has never won a PGA Tour event, he finished tied for second at the 2004 Michelin Championship at Las Vegas.
 During the 2005 PGA Tour season he had his best year – finishing 91st on the money list and earning nearly $900,000.

 In July 2021, Ridings captured his first victory in nearly 19 years at the TPC Colorado Championship.
-He defeated David Skinns and Yu Chun-an in a playoff.
+He defeated David Skinns and Kevin Yu in a playoff.